 Beginning with licenses expiring December 31, 2021, renewals will be transitioning to biennial renewals.
-Licensees with last names beginning with A-l will renew for one year, and licensees with last names beginning with M-Z will renew for two years.
+Licensees with last names starting with A-L will renew for one year, and licensees with last names beginning with M-Z will renew for two years.
 After this, all renewals will be for two years.

 Notices are sent to all Nebraska professional landscape architects no later than October of the year the license expires.
 If you do not receive a renewal notice or have had a change of address, you should contact the Board's office.
-Licensees licensed during the current calendar year are also required to renew their license by December 31st, no matter when in the year the license was issued.
+Licensees licensed during the current calendar year are also required to renew their license by December 31, no matter when the license was issued.

-All licensees, except those newly licensed in the current calendar year, are required to complete and submit a log of twelve (12) hours of professional development hours (PDH) with your renewal payment.
+All licensees, except those newly licensed in the current calendar year, must complete twelve (12) hours of professional development hours (PDH) in the current calendar year.
+Logs and certificates are not required to be submitted unless you have received a notice you have been selected for a PDH audit (See Audits below for more information).
 The PDH requirements are outlined in Chapter 6 of Title 231 of the Nebraska Administrative Code.
 Beginning with licenses expiring December 31, 2022, twenty-four (24) PDH will be required for biennial renewals.

 - A receipt will be mailed once your payment has been received, the affidavit reviewed for completion, and you have not been selected for a PDH audit.